NCIP/gdc-docs/docs/Data_Submission_Portal/Release_Notes/Data_Submission_Portal_Release_Notes.md

 ### Known Issues and Workarounds

+*	Project submission and release is currently disabled. <!--SUBP-201-->
 *  Reports are currently not available in the Data Submission Portal and will be added back in an upcoming version:
     *   Data Validation Report: The rows in the report are sometimes duplicated and #Files in error are not showing up in the report.
 The user should go to Project > Browse > Submitted Files to see the files in error and the error type<!--PGDC-1025 and PGDC-997-->.
     *   The Scientific Pre-alignment QC Report is not available.